sumitchaskar7000/Weather-App/README.md

 # Weather-App
 This web application provides real-time weather updates for any location using React and JavaScript.
+It fetches data from the Weather-by-API-Ninjas API, offering detailed weather information such as temperature, humidity, and wind speed.
+The app features a clean and responsive UI built with HTML, ensuring a seamless experience across devices.
+Users can easily input any city or region to get instant weather updates.
+The application is both efficient and visually appealing, designed with modern web technologies.